 - If your house has an attached garage, make sure you have a carbon monoxide detector mounted inside the house within 10 feet of the door to the garage.
 A running car could very easily elevate levels of carbon monoxide in the home.

 - Make your carbon monoxide detectors easy to test.
 Put them in areas where you can easily reach the detectors and check them every six months or so and get in the habit of replacing them when the manufacturer recommends it (most carbon monoxide detectors are good for about five years or so).

-By following these simple steps and giving some thought to where you'll be placing your carbon monoxide detectors, you can make sure you and your family remains safe from this silent killer.
+By following these simple steps and giving some thought to where you’ll be placing your carbon monoxide detectors, you can make sure you and your family remain safe from this silent killer.